Sending Brightcove Analytics from the Native SDK for Android

 Analytics integration

-If you use the Brightcove player and catalog included in the SDK to retrieve and play videos, analytics data will be automatically collected and will appear in the Video Cloud Analytics module.
+Suppose you use the Brightcove player and catalog included in the SDK to retrieve and play videos.
+In that case, analytics data are automatically collected and appear in the Video Cloud Analytics module.

-If you override the BrightcoveVideoView class or do not use the Brightcove player and catalog, you need to send your Account Id to Video Cloud Analytics.
+If you override the BrightcoveVideoView class or do not use the Brightcove player and catalog, you must to send your Account Id to Video Cloud Analytics.

 Customize properties